On reduction and normalization in the computational core: Surface and Weak Factorization

+Thanks to surface factorization plus $\ii$-postponement (\Cref{cor:i_postponement}), every $\redlc$-sequence can be rearranged so that it starts with an $\sredx{\bs}$-sequence.
+We show now that such an initial $\sredx{\bs}$-sequence can in turn be factorized into weak steps followed by non-weak steps.
+This \emph{weak factorization} result will be used in \Cref{sec:values} to obtain evaluation via weak $\betac$ steps (\Cref{thm:values}).

-Remarkably, weak factorization of a $\sredx{\bs}$-sequence has the property that the number of $\betac$ steps is preserved.
+Remarkably, weak factorization of an $\sredx{\bs}$-sequence \emph{preserves} the number of $\betac$ steps.
 This property has no role with respect to evaluation, but it will be crucial when we investigate normalizing strategies in \Cref{sec:normalization}.
 For this reason we include it in the statement of \Cref{prop:weak_fact}.

 \SLV{}{ It will allows us to establish that all maximal $\wredx{\bs}$-sequences have the same number of $\beta$-steps, from which it follows that such (non deterministic and non confluent ) reduction is uniformly normalizing.
-We obtain a similar result follows also for the $\sredx{\bs}$- sequences.}
+We obtain a similar result follows also for the $\sredx{\bs}$-sequences.}

-\paragraph{Quantitative Linear Postponement.} The condition in \Cref{lem:SP}---Hindley's strong postponement---can be refined into quantitative variants, which allow us to ``count the steps'' and are useful to establish termination properties.
+\paragraph{Quantitative Linear Postponement.} Let us take an abstract point of view.
+The condition in \Cref{lem:SP}---Hindley's strong postponement---can be refined into quantitative (linear) variants, which allow us to ``count the steps'' and are useful to establish termination properties.